November 13, 2018 | Brussels

 LeadershIP is a recognized forum where global thought-leaders exchange ideas on IP and competition issues at the intersection of research, policy, and industry.
 This one-day conference brings together a global network of industry experts, influencers and policymakers to promote a balanced and empirically driven dialogue on today's cutting-edge policy issues.
 The second annual LeadershIP EU conference will explore the impact of IP and competition policy on global business and innovation as we look toward the future, 5G and emerging technologies.

-LeadershIP EU 2018 will take place at The Hotel in Brussels.
+LeadershIP EU 2018 took place at The Hotel in Brussels.

-Innovation Challenges for High-Tech Business Leadership in the 21st Century
+Challenges to Innovation for High-Tech Business Leadership in the 21st Century